ahmednooor/oterpare/README.md

 ```
 PS C:\...\oterpare> python .\oterpare_demo.py

-[j, m, e, x, v, r] will be different on each iteration, but the RESOURCE will remain same
+[j, m, e, x, v, r, k] will be different on each iteration, but the RESOURCE will remain same

 [REGISTRATION] should only be done on a MITM-proof secured channel
 [C -> S]